The Collection

 No analysis available

 Shared recreation-area amenities are repeatedly described in the remarks, especially as a 'recreation deck' or 'amenity deck.'
-About 12 listings reference this type of outdoor common space, often alongside pool, cabanas, and social areas, making the feature well supported.
+Several listings also mention 'recreation spaces' or 'social spaces' alongside BBQs and pools.
+This is strong enough to confirm a building-level recreation area.

 Although the neighborhood is rich with nearby restaurants, there is no substantive evidence in public remarks of an on-site restaurant or café.
 MLS checkboxes (4/20) appear to reflect neighborhood proximity or inconsistent agent entries rather than a building-hosted dining facility.